-Research Theme 2: Hydrological Impacts of Mountain Pine Beetle 1.
-What are the specific thresholds in MPB affected watersheds that are indicative of pending negative conditions such as, changes in water quality and quantity, deterioration in aquatic habitat, flood potential?
-2. What is the range of hydrological impact at stand and watershed levels from variable MPB attack; can hydrological recovery be effectively determined?
+Research Theme 2 Hydrological Impacts of Mountain Pine Beetle 1 What are the specific thresholds (forest cover, tree condition) in MPB affected watersheds that are indicative of pending negative conditions such as, changes in water quality and quantity, deterioration of aquatic habitats, flood potential?
+2 What is the range of hydrological impact at stand and watershed levels from variable MPB attack and can hydrological recovery be effectively determined using indicators of real-time forest cover and stand condition against a backdrop of predicted climate change?
+3 Can currently available watershed assessment procedures be refined to accurately reflect the state of Alberta's watersheds affected by the dynamic nature of MPB and allude to remedial management options to ensure the flow of ecological services? ()